 Sig P320 X Carry Review Maintenance

-Cleaning the Sig P320 X Carry is fairly easy, you’ll just need to take out the mag, ensure the gun is clear, lock the slide to the rear, and then rotate the takedown lever down 90 degrees.
-The lever can be a little bit hard to turn at first, but eventually, it does break-in.
+Cleaning the Sig P320 X Carry is fairly easy.
+You’ll need to take out the mag, ensure the gun is clear, lock the slide to the rear, and then rotate the takedown lever down 90 degrees.
+The lever can be a little bit hard to turn at first, but eventually, it does break in.

-Drop the slide forward and it comes right off without having to deactivate the striker by pulling the trigger.
-So, this gun can be completely taken apart without having to pull the trigger, which is a nice feature for many people. [inaudible 17:37] system itself is also very easy to get inside and clean.
-I have no issues with the Sig P320 system and I think it’s a brilliant design as far as modularity.
+Drop the slide forward, and it comes right off without deactivating the striker by pulling the trigger.
+So, this gun can be completely taken apart without pulling the trigger, which is a nice feature for many people.
+The system itself is also straightforward to get inside and clean.
+I have no issues with the Sig P320 system, and I think it’s a brilliant design as far as modularity.

-overall the aesthetics of the Sig P320 X Carry are second to none in its class in my opinion.
-The X Carry laser etching is a little bit gaudy.
-Besides that, the forward and rear serrations look great.
-The frame itself is attractive.
-And overall I just really liked the look of the gun.
+Overall, I just really liked the look of the gun.
 One of those things, I could see how some people could think that polymer on the frame seemed a bit cheap, and it does feel a little bit cheaper than other guns.
-But, overall the gun does look good, especially from a distance.
+But, overall, the gun does look good, especially from a distance.

 Sig P320 X Carry Review Shooting